 UK-specific emission factors are applied to the treatment and disposal methods reported in the CAW, outlined above.
 Most of these factors are derived from UK water industry emissions data reported to the Inventory Agency, through use of the UKWIR estimation spreadsheet tool that all UK water operators utilise.
-The UKWIR tool provides emission factors for sub-processes within the industry, enabling water operators to calculate their methane emissions based on their stock of water treatment equipment and effluent inputs to individual water treatment works.
-From the aggregated industry reported emissions and activity data, implied emission factors for composted sewage sludge treatment is derived from the 2006 IPCC guidelines.
+The UKWIR tool provides emission factors for subprocesses within the industry, enabling water operators to calculate their methane emissions based on their stock of water treatment equipment and effluent inputs to individual water treatment works.
+From the aggregated industry reported emissions and activity data, implied emission factors for each of the treatment and disposal approaches can be derived.
+The emission factor for composted sewage sludge treatment is derived from the 2006 IPCC guidelines.